1905 Snyder tornado

 The 1905 Snyder, Oklahoma, tornado was a powerful tornado that struck the town of Snyder, Oklahoma, in Kiowa County on Wednesday, May 10, 1905.
 The event was one of the worst natural disasters ever to hit the state of Oklahoma.
-The cyclone killed 97 people, making it the second most deadly tornado in Oklahoma history.
+The tornado killed 97 people, making it the second most deadly tornado in Oklahoma history.
 The tornado was part of a larger, multiple-day tornado outbreak that hit several states across the Midwestern United States, including Kansas, Oklahoma, and Missouri.

 Meteorological synopsis

 The tornado was caused by a strong low pressure system that developed across the Rocky Mountains, near Denver, Colorado.
 Another storm was also located across Wyoming on May 9.
 Tornadoes formed on that day across several Plains states including Missouri, Oklahoma, and Kansas.
 The Colorado storm system then moved toward the Central and Southern Plains on the next day and affected areas slightly to the east of the area affected on May 9.
 A new trough of low pressure developed in the vicinity of the southern storm.
 It later moved across the Oklahoma and Texas Panhandles.

 As happened on numerous other occasions, such storms produced a large moist and warm flow from the Gulf of Mexico as well as much instability in the atmosphere.
 Being in May, storm systems produced large contrasts of temperatures, which added more ingredients for the development of powerful thunderstorms with possible damaging tornadoes.
 Such was the case on May 10, 1905.